Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Local Shapley

 \subsection{Locality Induced by Model Architecture}

-Section~\ref{sec:local-shapley} introduced the abstract support set $\mathcal{N}(t)$ and showed that, whenever the prediction at $t$ depends only on this subset (exactly or approximately), the effective cooperative game collapses from $2^{|\mathcal D|}$ to $2^{|\mathcal N(t)|}$.
+Section~\ref{sec:local-shapley} introduced the notion of support set $\mathcal{N}(t)$ and showed that, whenever the prediction at $t$ depends only on this subset (exactly or approximately), the effective cooperative game collapses from $2^{|\mathcal D|}$ to $2^{|\mathcal N(t)|}$.
 We now demonstrate that such support sets arise naturally in common model families as a consequence of their computational structure.
-In some cases locality is exact and Local Shapley coincides with the global Shapley value; in others locality is approximate but satisfies Assumption~\ref{ass:nonlocal-stability}, yielding controlled error.
+In some cases locality is exact and Local Shapley coincides with the global Shapley value; in others locality is approximate but satisfies Assumption~\ref{ass:nonlocal-stability}, yielding bounded error.